kmohrf/mirror-mirror/README.md

 }
 ```

-Place the `config.js` file in your working directory to use it.
+Place the `config.js` file in your working directory to use it or use
+the `MIRRORMIRROR_CONFIG` environment variable to override the default
+path. `MIRRORMIRROR_CONFIG` must be an absolute path.

 That’s it :)